tus/tus-js-client/README.md

 We use localStorage, XMLHttpRequest2, the File API and Blob API.
 About 85% of today's users should be able to use this software, calculated using [iwanttouse.com](http://www.iwanttouse.com/#namevalue-storage,xhr2,fileapi,blobbuilder).

+## Node compatibility

+Since Node's environment is quite different than a browser's runtime and provides other capabilities but also restrictions, tus-js-client will have a slightly changed behavior when used in the context of a Node.js application:

+* The `onProgress` event handler will not be invoked during a request's body is transmitted but only once a `PATCH` request is finished.
+Therefore, it may only be emitted once, depending on the value of the `chunkSize` value.
+Basically, it behaves very similar to the `onChunkComplete` event.

+* As the Web Storage API is only available in browser environments, tus-js-client will not be able store the URLs of created uploads allowing automatic resuming.
+Please consult the documentation for the `tus.canStoreURLs` for more information on this specific topic.

+* The `tus.Upload` constructor will only accept instances of `buffer.Buffer` and `stream.Readable` as file inputs.
+If you are passing a readable stream as this argument, you must set the `chunkSize` option to a finite integer value because the chunk, which is currently being uploaded, will be held in memory allowing automatic retries, e.g. after connection interruptions.
+Therefore additional care should be taken when choosing the appropriate value for your specific application to control memory consumption.

+* If you call the `tus.Upload` constructor with an instance of the `fs.ReadStream`, the above point does not apply, meaning *no* chunk will be held in memory.
+Instead, tus-js-client will create it's own stream starting at the needed position using `fs.createReadStream`.
+If you want to disable this functionality, you may want to wrap the `fs.ReadStream` into a `stream.PassThrough`.

+Finally, you may be interested in the `demo/node.js` example which demonstrates a simple example on how to easily use tus-js-client using Node.js.

 ## Internals